FatimahMohamed/Capstone/README.md

 - Vendor prefixes for animations, transforms, and transitions provide fallback support for older browsers
 - CSS custom properties (variables) enable dynamic theming and component customization
 - Vendor-extended pseudo-elements allow fine-grained control over browser-specific styling

-**Validation Context:**
-The W3C CSS Validator has not been updated to fully recognize modern CSS3 features and framework patterns.
-These warnings indicate the use of:
-- Advanced CSS3 specifications that are widely supported but not yet in the validator's ruleset
-- Vendor prefixes that ensure cross-browser compatibility
-- Framework-specific design patterns that are industry standard

 **Custom Application CSS:** All custom styles written specifically for the Gratitude Journal application passed CSS validation without errors, ensuring clean, standards-compliant styling for the user interface components, animations, and responsive design elements.